 One of the aspects to cover in your formal communications strategy is your messaging.
 Think of how you want your business to appear and the key messages you look to get across to your audience.
 This messaging should be deeply rooted in your website.
 It is important to run a critical eye over your site to make sure every aspect – from the copy to the visual elements – are on message.

-Your website should represent your brand, as it is defined in your overall communications strategy.
+Your website should represent your brand – and it is recommended to check out a branding firm if you don’t have experience with this – as it is defined in your overall communications strategy.
 Your strategy should lay out what your brand stands for and its key values.
 And you need to reflect all this on your website.
 This branding can come across on a website in a variety of ways.
-Colours can convey certain qualities: for example, dark blue is generally associated with traditional and trustworthiness.
+Colors can convey certain qualities: for example, dark blue is generally associated with traditional and trustworthiness.
 Fonts and other style elements can also convey values, as can imagery and graphics.

 Social Media & Your Website